textpattern/textpattern.github.io/tags/tag-basics/short-tags-macros-shortcodes.md

 Writing that block of nested markup each time you want a figure is tedious, and a messy distraction in your article copy when editing.
 It’s also a pain to find and edit such markup when you need to later.

-Instead, using the power of the `<txp:yield>` tag, Form template shortcodes, and the new short-tags functionality, you can create the nested markup block once, output it anywhere needed, and only make the specific data attributes dynamic, namely `id`, `class`, and `caption`.
+Instead, using the power of the `<txp:yield>` tag, Form template shortcodes, and the new short-tags functionality, you can create the nested markup block once, output it anywhere needed, and only change the specific data attributes (namely `id`, `class`, and `caption`).

 Here’s how to do figures: